What is Negative Resistance? Examples, Causes, Effects

 Negative resistance is created with different principles in different devices.

-• The tunneling phenomenon causes to create negative resistance in the tunnel diode.
+- The tunneling phenomenon generally creates the negative resistance in the tunnel diode.

 Effects of Negative Resistance